-While the richest 20% of households had an average wealth of \$1.26 million, the poorest 20% had an average net debt of \$2,500 (i.e., they had "negative wealth" or more debts than assets) and were, therefore, financially stressed with no financial cushion at all to weather a crisis.
+While the richest 20% of households had an average wealth of \$1.26 million, the poorest 20% owed an average of \$2,400 more in debts than they owned in assets.
+Their "negative wealth" means that these poorest households were therefore financially stressed, with no financial cushion at all to weather a crisis.
+However, even these averages conceal huge disparities.
+While the richest 20% of Canadian households hold 69.2% of the country's wealth, the richest 5% hold about 45% and the richest 1% hold about 25%.

-The richest 20% have \$32.40 in wealth for every \$1 held by the poorest 40% combined, and \$6.60 for every dollar held by the bottom 60% combined.
-But even those averages conceal huge disparities.
-While the richest 20% of Canadian households own 69.2% of the country's wealth, the richest 5% own about 45% and the richest 1% own about 25%.
+The richest 20% of Canadian households have \$32.40 in wealth for every dollar held by the poorest 40% combined, and \$6.60 for every dollar held by the bottom 60% combined.

 Atlantic Canada's wealth is also very unevenly distributed.
+The richest 10% of Atlantic households own about half the region's wealth while the poorest 40% together own only 3.6%.
 In fact, a higher percentage of Atlantic Canadians have negative wealth (more debts than assets) than in any other region, and these households tend to be deeper in debt than poor households in other regions.
 About 77,000 Atlantic households have negative wealth, and one-quarter of Atlantic Canadian households have no wealth at all, since their debts, on average, are at least as great as their assets.

-As in other parts of Canada, Atlantic Canadians in the middle of the scale have most of their wealth tied up in their homes, which are not easily sacrificed or converted to cash in a time of crisis.
+The region has at least 11,000 millionaire households-or about 1.1% of households in the region, and even its share of billionaires-including the Irvings, the Sobeys, and Harrison McCain.
+As in other parts of Canada, Atlantic Canadians in the middle of the wealth spectrum have most of their wealth tied up in their homes, which are not easily sacrificed or converted to cash in a time of crisis.